jquery/testswarm/config/nginx/README.md

 `php scripts/dbInstall.php`

-this will add all the goodies to MySQL and you\'re that much closer to being done.
+this will add all the goodies to MySQL and you're that much closer to being done.

 Now make sure that php-fpm is running